 Starting in August 2019, the City's water and sewer bills will be generated on a monthly basis.
 Each bill will be mailed no later than the 10th of each month and will be due the last Wednesday of the month.
 A 10% penalty will be added to any unpaid balance the day after the bills are due.
 If a balance remains, water shutoff for non-payment will occur the third Wednesday following the bill due date.
 Failure to receive your bill does not waive the past due penalties.
 When reading your bill, an explanation of codes is listed on the back.
 Bills are based on usage, so each customer’s billing amounts will vary (number of people, washing machine, dishwasher, gardening, etc.), so it is not practical to compare your bill with another customer.

-You have several options for paying your bill…. you can mail it to us, you can come directly to City Hall and pay with cash, check or money order, or you can drop your payment in the drop box which is located on the west side of the door to City Hall.
+You have several options for paying your bill…. you can mail it to us, you can come directly to City Hall and pay with cash, check, money order, credit/debit card, or you can drop your payment in the secure drop box which is located on the west side of the door to City Hall.
 Check with your financial institution to see if online bill paying is available directly through them.
-We currently accept credit or debit cards on our website (www.williamston-mi.us).
-There is a nominal fee associated with this service.
+We currently accept credit/cards on our website (www.williamston-mi.us).
+There is a fee associated with this service.
 We also offer ACH payments.

 -What are the current water and sewer bill rates?